A licensed insolvency trustee (LIT) is a federally regulated professional.

 The Bankruptcy Process

-Bankruptcy is a legal process which discharges most of your debts.
+Bankruptcy is a legal process that discharges most of your debts.
 The process is legal and safe for consumers in Canada seeking financial help.
 Under bankruptcy, your assets and liabilities come under the full control of your LIT.
 Your LIT decides how to distribute the money among creditors to settle the debt.

 A personal bankruptcy becomes official once your LIT decides that it is the best course of action.
 They file all the necessary paperwork to start the process.
 This includes a statement of affairs that lists all of your assets, debts, income, and expenses.

 After the submission of all the documents, you become officially bankrupt.
 A stay of proceedings becomes effective at this point.
 Creditors can no longer attempt to collect debts.
 An LIT notifies creditors by sending out an electronic notice.

 The next step is to complete your bankruptcy duties.
 You cannot obtain a discharge until you have completed your bankruptcy duties.
 Your duties include surrendering certain assets and attending two credit counselling sessions.

 You are required to make the agreed-upon payments.
 Additional personal information is often required too, such as for completing tax returns.

 Lastly, you need to obtain a discharge from your bankruptcy.
 The majority of bankruptcies in Canada end in an automatic discharge.
 This occurs after 9 months for individuals going through their first bankruptcy.